sikang99/hub-search/README.md

     -v, --version    output version
 ```

-If you search repos related with "webrtc server",
+If you search repos related with "webrtc server" and written in Go,
 ```
 $ hub-search --lang=go webrtc server
 ```